Frequently Asked Questions

 Each team retains collectively the intellectual property or the project they propose.
 However, the organisers will need to use some of the material presented during the challenge for reporting purpose.

-Who are the sponsors of the I. FAST CBI?
+Who are the sponsors of the CBI?

 Where can I find further readings about particle accelerators’ applications?